How does Rest Less make money

 What ski insurance should cover

-The main reason for taking out ski insurance is so that you have medical cover if you have an accident and need treatment, but you should also look out for:
+The main reason for taking out ski insurance is so that you have medical cover if you have an accident and need treatment, but you should also check whether any policy you’re considering buying covers the following:

 Piste closure